 2022 U.S. Poverty Laser Talks

-Engage: In 2021, the expanded Child Tax Credit (or “CTC”) helped millions of families pay the bills and cut child poverty nearly in half.
+Engage: In 2021, the expanded Child Tax Credit (or “CTC”) helped millions of families pay the bills and cut child poverty by more than one-third.

-Problem: Now, as families are facing higher costs for rent, food, and fuel, the CTC monthly payments have ended – and Columbia University researchers found that there was a 41 percent increase in child poverty as monthly CTC payments stopped.
+Problem: Now, as families are facing higher costs for rent, food, and fuel, the CTC monthly payments have ended.
+As a result, monthly child poverty increased 41 percent after CTC payments stopped.

 Inform: The 2021 CTC expansion is the most significant investment in reducing child poverty in a generation.
-After the monthly payments started in July 2021, nearly 4 million children were kept from poverty each month.
+It lifted 4 million children from poverty each month payments went out.
 Families used their CTC payments to buy food, pay rent, and cover utilities. [share your own experience and/or state data on the impact of expanding the CTC].
-As inflation is creating greater hardship for families, Congress has rejected efforts to continue the monthly CTC payments.
+Now, as Congress considers prioritizing tax breaks for big corporations later this year, they should prioritize families first by expanding the CTC.

 Call to Action: Congress is expected to return after the elections to move a year-end tax package; extending an expanded CTC for the lowest-income families can and MUST be included.
 Will you make including an expanded CTC for lower-income families a top priority for any legislation later this year?

 The Child Tax Credit Needs Broad Bipartisan Support (for Conservative Audiences)